lzell/louzell.com/markdown/notes/vim.md

     :set fileencoding

+## How to format json of a visual selection
+Create the visual selection, then

+    !jq .

-## How to format json or pretty print json
+## How to format full json file
 Careful, this is destructive.
 Open json file in vim, then
     :%!python -m json.tool